AdobeDocs/journey-optimizer.pt-BR/help/using/code-based/test-code-based.md

    <!--When creating a content experiment, you need to select a given treatment and click the **[!UICONTROL Simulate content]** button to obtain the link corresponding to that treatment, then select another treatment, click the **[!UICONTROL Simulate content]** button to obtain a new preview link, and so on.-->

-   >[!TIP]
-   >
-   >Ao atualizar o conteúdo ou selecionar um perfil de teste ou tratamento diferente, o link de visualização é atualizado automaticamente.
+   Ao atualizar o conteúdo ou selecionar um perfil de teste ou tratamento diferente, o link de visualização é atualizado automaticamente.
 Você pode copiar o link em diferentes guias do navegador e comparar as experiências.